ikmb/GP2_dataset_analysis/README.md

 * A wrapper bash-script which reruns the whole step.
 * Scripts that are called in the wrapper.
-* Directories local/, temp/ and/or results/.

-temp/ is used for any files that can be safely deleted, but are kept to study the workings of the script or to minimize time for a rerun.
-Could also be called work/. local/ is for results that are used later on, but which should not be synchronized with github because of size or privacy. results/ is for results and files used later on that can be uploaded to github safely.
+* Results, figures, log-files of this step.
+* a .gitignore file

+Use the .gitignore to ignore every file except the ones you specify to avoid pushing large files.
+Sensitive data should be saved outside the repository, to avoid accidental uploads.

-The goal of this structure is that you can run the wrapper script from inside the analysis folder and the step is completely reproduced.
+The goal of this structure is that you can run the wrapper script from inside the analysis folder and the step is completely reproduced, given you placed untracked files in the proper positions.

-### Dealing with intermediate files not in the repo
+### Dealing large and/or sensitive files

-Files in local/ directories are not synchronized with the repo, so after downloading the repo, a step depending on a "local" file cannot simply rerun.
-Prior to publication, such data can either be deposited in a data storage accessible for collaborators or we put up with it and rerun all steps.
+Files with sensitive data e.g. patient data should not be in the repository, and .gitignore-ing them is not human error-safe enough.
+Therefore, such data resides in external directories, which can be accessed drom within the repo with symbolic links called 00_RawData.ln for input data and localresults.ln for processed data.
+Add more **symbolic** links (`ln -s`) as you see fit.
+In your scripts, you can use these links in paths, to make it independent of where the data actually is.

 ## Credit